akhil-ghatiki/thoughtworks-vodqa-contract-testing/README.md

 Experiment with the setup changing the pacts, repeat the process and run the contract tests, they should fail.
 The best way to learn is to do !

+⭐️ Give the repo a star if you like the project or find this work useful !

 GOD SPEED !!